-The sleek black-and-white palette of Canberra’s new Burbury Hotel, by Katon Redgen Mathieson (KRM), is elevated by the architects’ attention to detail.
+The sleek black-and-white palette of Canberra’s new Burbury Hotel, by Redgen Mathieson, is elevated by the architects’ attention to detail.

 The hotel is aimed at corporate travellers who are visiting Parliament, and the intention was to create an environment that is timeless and grown up, using classic design and a straightforward palette.
 This is not a youth-oriented hotel full of quirky elements, nor is it a party spot or a place for a relaxing spa weekend.
 It is simple and elegant, with extra amenities like a spa, hairdresser and health club available at the nearby Hotel Realm.